Doomlazer/gooseb/README.md

 # gooseb
 Minimalist reader for the Give Yourself Goosebumps gamebook series.

-## Useage
+## The books

-epub2gooseb.py is a utility that will convert the original 22 Give Yourself Goosebumps books from epub to the custom json format this reader uses.
-These files are not included with the project as Scholastic has issued copyright strikes against these files when hosted on archive.org.
+epub2gooseb.py is a python utility that converts the original 22 Give Yourself Goosebumps books from epub format to the json file this reader uses.
+The epub files are not included with the project because you can buy them here: https://www.amazon.com/Give-Yourself-Goosebumps-41-book-series/dp/B07VXPL67N.
+Only the first 22 books are available out of 41.
+Let me know if you find the others.
-Users must source the epub files themselves.

 ### Convert epub to gooseb format